omarkhalil117/simple-docker-compose/README.md

 http://localhost:8080
 ~~~

-and you should now see admin dashboard page
+and you should now see Home page and link to dashboard page